Frog's Hollow

 Frog's Hollow was a historic neighbourhood in the Brisbane central business district, Queensland, Australia.
 It was a colloquial name used for the low-lying land surrounding the intersection of Albert Street and Margaret Street.
+However, in recent years, the name has seen something of a revival in common usage.

 Geography

-Although not formally bounded, the neighbourhood was generally regarded as being between George Street (which is a ridge) down to Edward Street and between Elizabeth Street to Alice Street.
+Although not formally bounded, the neighbourhood was generally regarded as being from George Street (which is a ridge) down to Edward Street and between Elizabeth Street and Alice Street.

 A creek used to pass through this swampy area joining the Brisbane River in the vicinity of the intersection of Alice Street and Edward Street.
 Although little more than a plank of wood, Brisbane's first British made bridge was over this creek, allowing the convicts to cross to their farm.